Lay-Z-Spa FAQ

 Yes, you can order Spare Parts from Lay-Z-Spa.

 You can get all your hot tub chemicals directly from Lay‑Z‑Spa.
-We supply ClearWater chemicals which have been specifically designed for use with Lay‑Z‑Spa hot tubs.
-For more info on chemicals, check our hot tub chemical guide.
+We supply ClearWater chemicals that have been specifically designed for use with Lay‑Z‑Spa hot tubs.

-Hot Tub Chemical Maintenance
+Lay-Z-Spa Hot Tub Chemical Maintenance

 1. Water Filtration / Circulation